rackerlabs/docs-cloud-orchestration/rst/dev-guide/getting-started/using-cloud-orchestration.rst

 .. _using-cloud-orchestration:

-Using templates to manage stacks
+Using Cloud Orchestration
 --------------------------------
 You can use the examples in the following sections to create and manage stacks by using Cloud Orchestration API operations.

-Before running the examples, review the :ref:`Cloud Orchestration concepts <concepts>` to understand the API workflow, templates, and use cases.
+You will perform the following tasks:

+* Create a stack to deploy a Cloud Server
+* List your stacks
+* List the stack details for the Cloud Server stack
+* Delete a stack
+* Create a stack using a resource group
+* Update your stack by adding a Load Balancer to manage traffic

 .. note::
      These examples use the ``$AUTH_URL``, ``$USERNAME``, ``$TENANT_ID``,